The 7 Myths of Seborrheic Dermatitis (a.k.a., Dandruff)

 7. Did I catch dandruff from someone?

-Seborrheic dermatitis is not contagious, so there is no way to prevent it.
+Seborrheic dermatitis is not contagious, so you can not catch it.
 It’s also not possible to “cure,” but we can certainly control it with the measures mentioned above.